tomsasani/tomsasani.github.io/_posts/2020-10-07-snakemake.md

     """
 ```

-Notice that when a rule includes python code, we use the `run:` syntax instead of the `shell:` syntax at the top of the code block.{: .btn .btn--success .btn--small}{: .notice--info}
+* Notice that when a rule includes python code, we use the `run:` syntax instead of the `shell:` syntax at the top of the code block.

 Running a Snakemake pipeline on the Sage Grid Engine (SGE)
 ---